-These former Plantations are a complex of museums devoted to early American life.
-The art museum contains antique toys and the largest collection of Currier and Ives lithographs in the country.
-A 1912 carousel is a favorite with children.
-A replica of a Shaker roundhouse contains antique cars.
-Antique firearms and uniforms are on display in the Military Museum.
+Formerly served as plantations, today, they are a complex of museums devoted to early American life.
+The art museum contains antique toys and the largest collection of Currier and Ives lithographs in the United States of America.
+Featuring incredible exhibits, some popular ones are a 1912 carousel that is a favorite with children, a replica of a Shaker roundhouse containing antique cars, and Antique firearms and uniforms on display in the Military Museum.
 Charles Dexter, the original owner, spent years here planting and perfecting varieties of rhododendrons.
 Please note the museum and gardens are open seasonally.

 This brick tower is not remarkable for its architecture; it does, however, have a great view.
 Located on top of the 160-foot (50-meter) Scargo Hill in Dennis (the highest point on the Cape), a clear day allows views of the Provincetown Monument and mainland Massachusetts.
 In almost any weather condition you can see Scargo Lake, which was named after a Native American princess.
 You may find it a romantic spot too, especially for sunsets and star gazing.